deltachat/deltachat-core-rust/webxdc.md

 - no need for logins, accounts or discovery mechanisms because apps start and run privately from an existing social chat context

-- privacy by protocol: leaking of content or metadata from app usage virtually impossible
+- privacy by protocol: leaking of content or metadata from app usage virtually impossible.
+No need for annoying GDPR or cookie consent dialogues.

-- webxdc app messaging is also e2e-encrypted by default and there is no way to read or collect app state information, not even by webxdc app developers because apps can not contact anyone outside the chat
+- webxdc app messaging is e2e-encrypted by default and there is no way to read or collect app state information, not even by webxdc developers because their apps can not contact anyone outside the chat.

 - no need to think about creating or representing yourself as a wallet :)